Lucy Liu Gets Seduced By Younger Man In ‘Mobile Sex Den’ In ‘Why Women Kill’ Clip

-CBS All Access’ Why Women Kill is a dark and twisted comedy series created by Desperate Housewives creator, Marc Cherry.
+CBS All Access’ Why Women Kill is a dark and twisted comedy series created by Desperate Housewives creator Marc Cherry.
 The new series is set across multiple time periods and follows three married women — Simone Grove, played by Lucy Liu, Beth Ann Stanton, played by Ginnifer Goodwin, and Taylor Harding, played by Kirby Howell-Baptiste — who are all driven to murder by the infidelity of their husbands.

 Liu’s character is a glamorous ’80s socialite who spends most of her time shopping and throwing lavish parties while trying to maintain the illusion of a perfect marriage with her husband, Karl, played by Jack Davenport.
 After discovering that Karl is a closeted gay man and has been cheating on her, she decides to pursue a relationship with Tommy, played by Leo Howard, and based on a clip from Entertainment Weekly, it looks like the two are preparing to take things to the next level in the back of a catering van.